Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: INTRODUCTION

 \section{INTRODUCTION}

-Autonomous navigation along riverine environments is a crucial task for Unmanned Aerial Vehicles (UAVs) in applications such as environmental monitoring, surveillance and rescue missions.
-While previous work has focused on vision-driven navigation using segmentation masks for water detection \cite{taufik2015multi}, these approaches often rely on manual tuning and simplistic environmental models, making them unsuitable for complex, real-world scenarios involving obstacles like trees, bridges, and varying river geometries \cite{lambert2022rosebud,wang2023aerial}.
-Moreover, conventional GPS-based waypoint navigation suffers from inaccuracies due to seasonal variations in river shape and can be further compromised in dense jungle riverine environments where GPS signals are unreliable or unavailable, making these methods unsuitable for safe and precise river following missions.
-Thus, vision-based navigation becomes essential in such environments \cite{wang2024synergistic}.
+Autonomous navigation in riverine environments is a crucial task for Unmanned Aerial Vehicles (UAVs) in applications such as environmental monitoring, surveillance, and rescue missions.
+Although previous work has focused on vision-driven navigation using segmentation masks for water detection \cite{taufik2015multi}, these approaches often rely on manual tuning and simplistic environmental models. \revisefinal{Manually tuned controller can work in controlled settings, but as environmental variability (trees, bridges, and river geometries) increases it becomes brittle to distribution shift and costly, subjective, and time-consuming to retune for each site \cite{lambert2022rosebud,wang2023aerial}.} \revisefinal{In contrast, a common alternative is GPS-based waypoint navigation, which tracks preplanned river centerlines based on prior maps.
+However, seasonal changes in channel shape and canopy-induced GPS outages degrade these plans, undermining the reliability of safe and precise river following.} Thus, vision-based navigation becomes essential in such environments \cite{wang2024synergistic}.